Walking and wildlife holidays in Madrid

 Madrid has a vast array of sites to visit and enjoy.
 Below are some of the options listed on the Viator website.
 (We recieve a small commission if you book a tour which doesn’t cost you more and helps us to keep Wildside Holidays up to date with the best information.)

-Natural parks in Madrid
+Natural Parks in Madrid

 A more harsh section of granite massif within the Guadarrama range is called La Pedriza.
 This is a magnet for rock climbers to test their skills on the strangely eroded, complex formations which are unique in the world.